 While recognising that recycling is not the ultimate answer, we facilitate innovative recycling by collecting and redistributing many things that Mole Valley District Council cannot, and often these items can be recycled for the benefit of charities.

 spectacles (passed on to local opticians for reuse in schemes such as Mission for Vision)

 plastic milk bottle tops (which are sent for reprocessing with a donation to the conservation charity, A Rocha)

 used postage stamps (which are distributed between five charities) to raise funds for them

 binoculars (which are passed on to the RSPB for use by conservation groups in Third World countries)

 postcards (collected for Mission Aviation Fellowship)

+Anyone in our community is welcome to collect - items can be placed in the labelled box near the south door in church from which they are collected regularly.
 We are pleased to have become well known locally for these collections, and we see this and our commitment to Fairtrade as an integral part of our church's Christian witness.

 We have developed links with groups in our village.